-So, for a given gap in competition $\Delta nlhhi$ :
+So, for a given gap in competition $\Delta nlhhi$:

+'''

-Effect of policy on AMI mortality trends = $((\beta_1 + \beta_2 + \beta_3 \Delta n lhhi + \beta_4 \Delta n lhhi) - (\beta_1 + \beta_3 \Delta n lhhi)) - ((\beta_1 + \beta_2) - \beta_1)$ = $\beta_4 \Delta n lhhi$ .
+Effect of policy on AMI mortality trends = ((\beta_1 + \beta_2 + \beta_3 \Delta n l h h i) + (\beta_1 + \beta_3 \Delta n l h h i)) - ((\beta_1 + \beta_2) - \beta_1)

+= \beta_4 \Delta n l h h i

+'''

-The coefficient $\beta_3$ is also informative, in that it provides the basis for test for the existence of pre-policy differences in trends between high and low competition places $\beta_3 \neq 0$ .
+The coefficient β_3 is also informative, in that it provides the basis for test for the existence of pre-policy differences in trends between high and low competition places $\beta_3 \neq 0$.
 The existence of pre-policy differences in trends would undermine the credibility of the DiD strategy.

 Note that the specification in (2) includes a vector of control variables as discussed in the Data section, and can be generalized to include hospital fixed effects and GP fixed effects.
-Our specifications further include an interaction between Strategic Health Authority (SHA) dummies and time trends.
-These interactions control for general regional trends and trends associated with SHA policies and changes in regional funding.
+Our specifications further include an interaction between Strategic Health Authority (SHA) dummies and time trends.4 These interactions control for general regional trends and trends associated with SHA policies and changes in regional funding.
 The time trends and SHA year interactions will also pick up the increases in NHS funding during this period, since funding for the NHS rose almost uniformly across England.

 We first estimate (2) using Ordinary Least Squares, and cluster our standard errors at the GP level to allow for error correlation across patients within GP markets.
-Probit or logit estimation gives similar results, but the non-linearity of the regression function does not make for clean interpretation of $\beta_4$ as the DiD estimate and it is infeasible to include large numbers of fixed effects.
+Probit or logit estimation gives similar results, but the non-linearity of the regression function does not policy-making has been devolved to local SHAs.